-The majority of campsites in the UK will provide a 3 pin connector rated at 16 Amps, which can provide a 230V supply, just like at home.
+Most campsites in the UK will provide a three-pin connector rated at 16 Amps, which can provide a 230V supply, just like at home.

 Many campsites only provide a 10A supply, and you may even find sites with only 5A (especially in Europe), so don't assume everything you could run at one site can be used at another.

-Working out exactly how much you can plug in and turn on requires an understanding of Ohms law and also taking into account any voltage drop (which can cause a current increase) with long lengths of cable!
+Working out exactly how much you can plug in and turn on requires understanding Ohm's law and considering any voltage drop (which can cause a current increase) with long cable lengths!

 The formula is Power (in Watts) = Voltage x current (Amps).

 But don't worry.
 You needn't be a mathematical physics genius to work things out.
 You can use the table below to see how much power you have available depending on the current available at the campsite.

 |Site Amps||Calculation||How Much Power|